KazuhideMimura/eNetV2_for_ai_ichthyolith/readme.md

 # notes
 ## log
-2022/4/14: released
+2022/4/20: translation of Japanese comments to English 2022/4/20: submitted paper to *Computers and Geosciences* 2022/4/14: released

 ## Todo
-1. confirmation of operation --> share codes on Google Drive
-2. translate Japanese comments to English.
-3. Add some images?
+1. Add some images?